jrincayc/rust_pr7rs/README.md

 recursive (tail recursion uses heap space), and there are various differences in the syntax.

+Integers are 64 bit signed integers, and overflow of +,-,* will return #f

 The r7rs-pico specification is at: https://github.com/jrincayc/r7rs-pico-spec